 Fire/evacuation drills are conducted monthly.
+Each drill is entered into the Emergency Drill Reporting System.
 Diagrams of primary and secondary evacuation routes are posted in each occupied space next to the exit door clearly indicating, by contrasting color and number, each route of evacuation.